 5. then add 1.5 teaspoon of ginger-garlic paste, a pinch of asofoetida/hing and 1 to 2 slit green chilies.

 6. saute on low flame for a minute, till the raw aroma from the ginger-garlic paste goes away. even the onions color would change to pale brown.

 7. add 1 tablespoon of chopped coriander leaves.

 8. sprinkle 1.5 teaspoons of black pepper powder. also add black salt as required. stir well.

 10. stir well.

 11. pour 1 teaspoon of lime juice and mix well.

 12. cover with a lid and simmer for 2 to 3 mins on a low flame.

 13. remove the lid and switch off the gas. stir.

-14. garnish with 1 tablespoon of chopped coriander leaves and 8 to 10 small mint leaves (chopped).
+14. garnish dry chana with 1 tablespoon of chopped coriander leaves and 8 to 10 small mint leaves (chopped).

-serve sukhe chole with rotis, paratha or as a side dish with pulao or biryani.
+serve dry chole with rotis, paratha or as a side dish with pulao or biryani.